Our approach to incredible experiences that work

 In the planning phase, we think through how we might apply what we just learned.
 If knowledge gaps are recognized, discovery is revisited.
 This phase often occurs organically for many of us, and actually, it can happen almost simultaneously with discovery.
 However, it can also be formalized by posing questions that prompt critical thinking on what was learned.

 Application pushes learners to make use of what they learned.
 It’s arguably the most critical phase: by having learners first practice and perfect their skills, learning is more likely to stick and on-the-job performance increases.
 Application also builds awareness of knowledge blind spots, which is especially useful since we, as in all humans, tend to think we comprehend new ideas better than we actually do (we aren’t hating, that’s the Illusion of Explanatory Depth!).
 We use learning tactics like games, role play, simulations, and other activities to help learners apply their new knowledge.

 Reflection is where learners spend time thinking about how they applied the new idea or knowledge.
 Reflection encourages learners to take ownership of their learning journey and ensures that the full learning process is completed.
-This phase often occurs organically right after application, but it can also happen formally through independent activities like journaling, or more structured experiences like coaching.
+It often happens organically right after application, but it can also be encouraged through independent activities like journaling, or more structured experiences like coaching.

 Learning should be built with empathy